 Apps that pay to accomplish real-world tasks

-Some apps will pay you do things in real life.
-I'll include two on this list, because they cover a wide spectrum.
+Some apps will pay you to do things in real life.
+I'll include two on this list because they cover a wide spectrum.
 The first one is DietBet, which will “pay you to lose weight”.

 By “pay”, they mean that you'll make a wager with friends, and get paid money if you accomplish your goals.
 In this sense, your friends are paying you, not the company, but it's still a way you can maybe make some money, albeit not realistic for most people.